ArianAmani/arianamani.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Arian Amani is a data scientist/research collaborator at the Wellcome Sanger Institute.
+His research interests include Representation Learning, Drug Discovery, Neural Network Generalization, and Single-Cell Genomics.
+He is a student at the Sapienza University of Rome, and a research assistant at the [Lotfollahi Group](https://www.sanger.ac.uk/group/lotfollahi-group/), working on applications of machine learning, in various areas of life sciences, most importantly single-cell genomics and drug discovery.
 {style="text-align: justify;"}